DanielTakeshi/New_MH_Test/README.md

 materials for our various conference submissions.

 The most up to date version is in the `icml2017` folder.
-Compile with `pdflatex paper.tex` and then `paper arxiv` for the BibTeX in case references have changed.
+Compile with `pdflatex paper.tex` and then `bibtex paper` for the BibTeX in case references have changed.
 There are other paper versions in the `paper_versions` directory.
 (There is a separate README there.)